Vision & Purpose

 Gen:Thrive is a collaborative initiative organized and led by EcoRise, a nonprofit organization working at the intersection of K-12 sustainability education, climate resilience, and environmental justice.
 EcoRise offers a range of curricula and programs for students, teachers, school districts, and partners that are designed to advance environmental literacy, promote sustainable schools, and provide equitable access to green career pathways.

 In 2019, EcoRise launched Gen:Thrive as a pilot project in Texas with the vision of building tools that could expand to serve communities across the country.
-With participation and feedback from over 1,000 organizations, Gen:Thrive has now created dashboards, directories, and maps for 10 states and aims to serve the entire nation by the end of 2023.
+With participation and feedback from over 1,500 organizations, Gen:Thrive has partnered with 30 states to create interactive dashboards, resource directories, and climate equity maps – and aims to serve the entire nation by the end of 2025.

 Leadership